The Helmeted Hornbill: A Bizarre and Critically Endangered Bird

 After they've collided, the jousting birds return to a tree branch to perch.
 They pause briefly and then often take off for another collision.
 The displays and collisions occur repeatedly in sessions that last for as long as two hours.

 Breeding helmeted hornbills are territorial.
 After courtship and mating displays, the birds choose a tree cavity for a nest.
 The female enters the cavity and then seals the opening, sometimes with the male's help.
 He brings her useful materials, such as mud, clay, and fruit.
 A narrow slit is left as an opening through which the male feeds the female and the youngster.
 Although the full details of the bird's reproduction are unknown, the female appears to lay only one egg.

 The female stays inside the hole for several months.
 When the egg has hatched and the young hornbill is old enough to be left alone, the female breaks out of the nest and then rebuilds the wall.
 The youngster stays in the cavity and continues to be fed until it's ready to fly.
 The single egg and long rearing time mean that the bird has a low rate of reproduction.

 The IUCN Red List

 The IUCN (International Union for Conservation of Nature) has established a Red List.
-The list is a database that describes animal species and assigns them a rating based on their closeness to extinction.
-The ratings from the least serious status to the most serious are shown below.
-The first two ratings are sometimes omitted from reports.
+The list is a database that describes animal species and assigns them to a category based on their closeness to extinction.
+The categories from the least serious to the most serious are listed below.

 - NE or Not Evaluated